ericpruitt/sshfsexec/README.md

     mydwm.git$

 That is not a particularly convincing example.
-Let us compare `git --version` executed inside the SSHFS volume and the home directory:
+Let us compare `git --version` executed inside the SSHFS volume and the local home directory:

     mydwm.git$ git --version
     git version 1.7.1